 3. Sagunto (30 min)

 Sagunto will be one of the most interesting day trips from Valencia for history lovers.
-The city is famous for its gorgeous Roman Castle lying on the top of the hill, between the cities of Valencia and Castellon.
-More places nearby you could visit the same day: Vall D´Uxo caves, Segorbe, The Holy Cave of Altura.
+The city is famous for its gorgeous Roman Castle lying on the top of the hill, right in between the cities of Valencia and Castellon.
+More places nearby you could visit on the same day: Vall D´Uxo Caves, Segorbe, The Holy Cave of Altura.

 4. Jativa (50 min)

 Jativa is one of my favorite day trips from Valencia, all thanks to its historical significance and an important connection to the famous Borja family.
 Check this post for more details.
 History geeks could check more interesting places in the area following The Borja Route.

 5. Chulilla (1h)

 Most people visit the Province of Valencia in search of beautiful beaches and sandy coastlines.
 Therefore, you’ll be surprised to find out that there are actually are many amazing hikes in Valencia nature lovers simply can’t miss.
 The route of the hanging bridges of Chulilla is definitely one of them.

 Once you decide to take one of the day trips from Valencia to escape the city buzz – you just never expect to encounter a hidden oasis of greenery somewhere in the province.
 Or at least I absolutely did not.
 It just does not fit into the general plain and dry landscape panorama.

 However, the province of Valencia is full of surprises, hidden gems, and undiscovered places.
 One of the coolest hikes in Valencia is definitely The route of the hanging bridges of Chulilla or La ruta de los puentes colgantes de Chulilla in Spanish.
 It is a little oasis of greenery you should really check once in the region.
 Check more details&tips here.